-$\Box$ Provide the students with the knowledge of scope and content of cost Accounting Standards and Guidance Notes developed by the CASB and issued by the Indian Cost Accounting Institute.
+- □ Equip the students with the knowledge information on cost accounting standards in India. □ Provide the students with the knowledge and information on Cost Accounting Standards Board and its working. □ Provide the standards is the standard of the stand - □ Provide the students with the knowledge of scope and content of cost Accounting Standards and Guidance Notes developed by the CASB and issued by the Indian Cost Accounting Institute.
+Course Contents: